|Share this article:|

 - Transform data in one table into a completely different format.
 For example, extract words from a VARCHAR column and turn them into a word cloud based on their frequency.

 - Use a programming library that performs the data analytics you want to run on your data stored in Vertica.

 How Do You Create a UDx?

-You develop UDxs in one of three programming languages: C++, Java, or R. Vertica provides a Software Development Kit (SDK) for each of these languages.
+You develop UDxs in one of four programming languages: C++, Python, Java, or R. Vertica provides a Software Development Kit (SDK) for each of these languages.
 It reduces the complexity of creating a distributed data processing or analytic function.
 Instead of worrying about organizing and processing the data, all your code does is process blocks of data that Vertica sends to it and return the results.

 What Do These Tutorials Cover?

 These tutorials explain how to develop UDxs using Java.
 The topics include:

 - Developing each type of UDx supported in the Vertica Java SDK: